Distribution of mixed character sums and extremal problems for Littlewood polynomials: log -integrability

 \section{\text{log}-integrability}

 We now turn our attention to proving Theorem \ref{thm5}, as well as Corollary \ref{mahler-quant}.
-As we discussed in Section \ref{roadmap}, it is of key importance to us to understand the size of where $f:[\alpha, \beta]\to\mathbb R$ is a smooth function, when $\varepsilon$ is small.
-Note that if this quantity goes to $0$ as $\varepsilon\to 0$, this guarantees the existence of $\int_{\alpha}^\beta \log\lvert f(t)\rvert\ud t.$ In this section, we are going to prove the following key result.
+As we discussed in Section \ref{roadmap}, it is of key importance to us to understand the size of uniformly in smooth functions $f:[\alpha, \beta]\to\mathbb R$, when $\varepsilon$ is small.
+In this section, we are going to prove the following key result.

 \begin{proposition} Let $\Delta = \sum_{i=0}^k a_i \partial^i$ be a linear differential operator of order $k$ with constant real coefficients, and suppose that $(\Delta f)(t)\geq 1$ for all $t\in[\alpha, \beta]$.
 Then for small enough $\varepsilon>0$, we have